How we are helping

 2019-20 Total Australian ODA Estimate

 While poverty continues to fall, the pace has slowed significantly.
 The UN estimates that 13.5 per cent of Cambodians live below the national poverty line, down from 53 per cent in 2004.
 However, many Cambodian households, especially in rural areas, remain highly vulnerable to slipping back.
+About 4.5 million people (approximately 28% of the population) remain near poor and vulnerable to falling back into poverty when exposed to economic and other shocks (World Bank 2018).
 These households find it difficult to withstand shocks such as serious health events or sudden unemployment.
 This is exacerbated by limited access to public services, high levels of informal employment and low levels of education and skills.

 Improving access to essential infrastructure